 University entry requirements

 There are particular subjects that are required for entry to certain degree courses.
-For example, medicine requires Chemistry and usually Biology (and GCSE Physics).
+For example, medicine requires Biology and usually Chemistry.
 Engineering usually requires Mathematics and Physics.
 However, some degrees have no specific subject requirements.
 We provide advice to our students on subject selection and course requirements can also be researched in school using information available from our careers department, university websites/prospectuses and the UCAS website.

 Subjects for more selective universities